 - require individual, silent study

-Book study rooms A and B in the ATC and E in the Davis Centre Library by going to our online bookings page.
+Book study rooms A and B in the ATC by going to the LAS study room bookings page.

 If you have any difficulty navigating the site,